twitchfy/twitchfy-docs/src/content/docs/api/chatbot/interfaces/ChatRoomData.md

 ## Param

-The ID of the broadcaster.
+The Id of the broadcaster.

 ## Param